MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## To create a new template

-When you create a new label with the protection setting of **Azure RMS** or **Azure (cloud key)**, under the covers, this action creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.
+When you create a new label with the protection setting of **Azure (cloud key)**, under the covers, this action creates a new custom template that can then be accessed by services and applications that integrate with Rights Management templates.

-1. If the new template is for all users, stay on the **Azure Information Protection - Global policy** blade.
+1. If the new template is for all users, navigate to the **Azure Information Protection - Global policy** blade.

      If the new template will be a departmental template so that it applies to selected users only, from the **POLICIES** menu selection, select **Scoped policies**.
 Then create or select your [scoped policy](configure-policy-scope.md) from the **Azure Information Protection - Scoped polices** blade.